codeship/screencast-storyboards/rails/github/heroku/storyboard.md

 ![Commit and push paragraph](../screenshots/commit-and-push-paragraph.png)

 and immediately another build starts running on the Codeship.
+Let's go back to our project overview.
+I will fast-forward until the build is finished.

 ![Deploy build started](../screenshots/deploy-build-started.png)